fyeung21/Instanews-App/README.md

 # Instanews App

-A simply formatted webpage that pulls top stories of different genres from the New York Times database.
+A simply formatted webpage that pulls top stories of different genres using the New York Times API.
+For browsers only.

 # Installation